fhorinek/docs/en/html/_sources/widgets/img.md.txt

 ## Overview

-'Images' are the basic object to display images from images storen in flash (as arrays) or extranally as files.
+*Images* are the basic object to display from the flash (as arrays) or externally as files.
 Images can display symbols (`LV_SYMBOL_...`) too.

 Using the [Image decoder interface](/overview/images/#image-decoder) custom image formats can be supported as well.

 ## Parts and Styles
 The images has only a main part called `LV_IMG_PART_MAIN` which uses the typical background style propeties to draw a background rectangle and the *image* properties.
-The padding values are used to make the backround virtually larger.
+The padding values are used to make the background virtually larger.
 (It won't change the image's real size but the size modification is applied only during drawing)

 ## Usage